Debt recovery for small business

-When you have not been paid for goods and services you provide, the profitability and cash flow of your business can suffer.
+When you have not been paid for goods and services you provide, it may affect the profitability and cash flow of your business.
 It is important to establish a process to manage payments and recover debt.

-- Check contract terms to see when payments were due
+- checking contract terms to see when payments were due

-- Contact the customer in writing to request payment
+- contacting the customer in writing to request payment

-- Consider hiring a debt collector if the customer still won’t pay
+- considering hiring a debt collector if the customer still won’t pay

-- Do a property search on the Personal Property Security Register (PPSR) to recover unpaid goods.
+- doing a property search on the Personal Property Security Register (PPSR) to recover unpaid goods.

-In deciding whether to pursue debts, you’ll have to weigh up how much is owed, the cost and time it will take you, and whether the business you are chasing has the ability to pay the debt.
+In deciding whether to pursue debts, you’ll have to consider how much is owed, the cost and time it will take you to recover the debt, and whether the business you are chasing has the ability to pay the debt.